-- 1. Upon the first and second infractions, the teacher will give a verbal warning and a reminder of the school rules. - 2.
-Upon the third infraction, the student or teacher will put a check on the orange color and describe in writing the behavior that led to the change of color.
-The teacher will have a brief discussion with the student regarding the reasons for this change.
-In cases that a student gets to the orange color three times in a week or more, he/she will lose a privilege and visit the Principal's office. - 3.
-Upon the fourth infraction, the student or teacher will put a check on the purple color and describe in writing the behavior that led to the change of color, if it differs from the previous one.
-The student will lose a privilege and be sent to the Principal.
-Parents will be notified by a note in the academic diary or email. - 4.
-Upon the fifth infraction, the student or teacher will put a check on the red color and the student will be sent directly to the Principal.
-Parents will be notified by phone or email.
+- 1. Upon the first and second infractions, the teacher will give a verbal warning and a reminder of the school rules. - Upon the third infraction, the student or teacher will put a check on the orange color and describe in writing the behavior that led to the change of color.
+The teacher will have a brief discussion with the student.
+In cases that a student gets to the orange color three times in a week or more, he/she will visit the Principal's office and may get class or recess detention. - 3.
+3. Upon the fourth infraction, the student or teacher will put a check on the purple color and describe in writing the behavior that led to the change of color, if it differs from the previous one.
+In cases that a student gets to the purple color two times in a week or more, he/she will visit the Principal's office, get class or recess detention, and write a reflection that will be sent home for parents to sign.
+If a student continues to reach purple several times in a month, a meeting with the parents will be arranged. - 4.
+Upon the fifth infraction, the student or teacher will put a check on the red color, the student will be sent directly to the Principal, complete a reflection form and parents will be notified by phone or email.
+Any or a combination of the following consequences may be imposed: class/recess detention, in-school suspension, out-of-school suspension.
 Major infractions such as physical violence or bullying are not tolerated at ISA and will be dealt with immediately.
-The student involved gets directly to red and is sent to the office.
+The student involved will get directly to red. - 5.
 If a student continuously fails to meet the essential agreements and keeps breaking the school/class rules, a conference will be held between members of the Child Study Team and the parents to discuss alternative ways of action.
 A behavior plan may be applied.
-If a student's behavior does not show improvement, even when alternative measures have been applied, or if a student performs a major infraction (intense physical violence, vandalism, theft, bullying, or acts that put him/herself or others in serious danger) any of the following possible\consequences may be imposed: In-school suspension, Out of school suspension, Citation from administration, Expulsion.